 Planning workouts is not everyone's favorite thing to do though.
 It could be time consuming for some.
 Or maybe you don't even know how to plan your workouts for your goals.
 A great alternative to this is having a personal trainer or better yet, a fitness app!
 Fitness apps are a great alternative to trainers because they are inexpensive and have workouts for you ready to complete.

-I can't speak for other apps, but my Fit With Iulia app is designed to make your life a little easier.
-Just to briefly explain, I plan goal-focused workouts every week!
-Yes, I plan your workouts every week based on your fitness goals.
-I even have gym and home programs available so you can change things up!
-You can even track your progress directly on the app by entering the amount of reps and weight used.
-That way you can look back on your Activity and see what you worked on, what date and the weight and reps completed.
+We can't speak for other apps, but the Fit With Iulia app is designed to make your life a little easier.
+How?
+By giving you new planned goal-focused workouts every week!
+There are six workout programs in total designed with a specific goal in mind and based on where you're working out - Home or gym!
+There are also other features that will help you stay consistent with your workouts like progress tracking!
+This feature allows you to track your progress directly on the app by entering the amount of sets and reps completed and weight used.
+Then you can access your history to look back at the exercises you worked on along with the stats you've inputted!
 Again this is just a suggestion, it’s not needed, but can be beneficial for those who need a little extra push or have no idea where to start.

 Have an accountability buddy

 Your gym buddies can still be your home gym buddies!
 Just stay accountable with each other through the phone.
 Like you can plan your workouts together, or message/call to remind each other to workout.

 Working out alone at home can get boring, including your friends or family into your workout routine is a good way to keep things fun and it will keep you accountable and motivated.

 Strength training at home just 30-45 minutes a day 3x a week will help you stay active, maintain and build lean muscle mass, burn calories, and boost your metabolism.
 As you can see, it's very possible to keep up with your strength training workouts at home.
 It just takes a little adjustments and a few small changes to help you stay motivated!